From Database Records

 recommends

-Any policy to any database or standard
+any policy to any database, standard, or FAIRassist record

 This relationship is not accessible from a database record; however, any policies that recommend your record will be automatically displayed.